“Tourists Return to Egypt as Prices Fall & Security Improves”

 Hmmm beware the headline here.
-Before reading my opinion please check out the full article Tourists Return to Egypt as Prices Fall & Security Improves If the link does not open you will find the article by copying the headline into google search engine.
+Before reading my opinion please check out the full article in the Financial Times Tourists Return to Egypt as Prices Fall & Security Improves If the link does not open you will find the article by copying the headline into google search engine.

 Let me deal with the “improved security” bit first – There is no “improved security” for tourists in Egypt, BECAUSE the security in Egypt has been consistently top grade for the last 20 years or more, significantly better than in the US or EU, contrary to foreign media coverage.